 Spark Motors

 Spark Motors are just the type of motors the Romi uses.
-After this, we'll refer to them as Sparks.
-Here are them on the Romi itself:
+From now on, we'll refer to them as Sparks.
+Here they are on the Romi itself:

 Spark s = new Spark(int motorID)

-Each motor has its specific ID to differentiate between each other.
+Like most components, such as controllers, Sparks have IDs to differentiate between them.
 Usually, their IDs are written on them (if they aren't, ask an experienced programmer for help).
 No two motors should have the same ID, or your motors won't work properly.

 In the Romi template, both motors were already created, and their IDs were filled out.
 Here is some code for creating said motors: